vdclab/vdclab-wiki/Genome-Portal.md

 ## Ease of use
-- Asks a little bit of habits to get familiar with it.
+- Requires some usage to get familiar with it.

 ## Citations